AdityaCoppisetti/keylouder/journal.md

 before we get started on the case i dont like the empty space below the pi pico so im thinking of adding a led matrix to it and have fun animations on it

+okay so i was reading this tutorial https://www.hackster.io/diyguyChris/diy-customized-8x8-led-matrix-tutorial-max7219-meets-arduin-06a3a7

+and the person had built a tiny module for their arduino and it got me thinking what if i built my own module instead of letting the components be on the keyboard pcb.

+now that open alot of doors because then i would be able to hotswappable modules like one with a led matrix and then one with a tiny oled display and one with a rotary encoder. this is exciting!!

 # THE CASE